-Sylhet is one of the most developed cities in South Asia, Bangladesh.
-Sylhet is well famous for exporting quality tea all over the world and also known as the Land of Tea Gardens.
-This city is also well known as Second London because many locals are well settled in London and they always contribute a lot to develop their city.
+Sylhet is one of the most developed cities in South Asian country Bangladesh.
+Sylhet is well famous for exporting quality tea all over the world and is also known as the Land of Tea Gardens.
+This city is also well known as Second London because many locals well settled in London and they always contribute a lot to develop their city.

 Sylhet still carries many spiritual values to all.
 It became Holy Land when famous Sufi Hazrat Shah Jalal (R) came here for the first time with 360 saints to spread Islam.

 Though Bengali is the primary spoken language everywhere in Bangladesh in Sylhet, locals find comfort talking in their language (Sylheti Bengali).
 You can communicate in English too.

 There are many standard hotels, and resorts from budget to luxury in Sylhet to stay.
 Many good restaurants are there to taste all types of cuisines.
 But Bengali cuisines are a must-try for all.